pistatium/dj_database_waiter/README.md

 # dj_database_waiter
-Script to keep waiting until Django's DB is ready
+Script to keep waiting until Django's DB is ready.

+This is useful when you want to wait for DB connection, such as when using DockerCompose.

 ## Required